-The general rule is to have no more than one page, unless you have a good reason for it to be longer, such as an extensive career or a lot of highly applicable work experience.
+The general rule is to keep your resume to one page, unless you have a good reason for it to be longer, such as an extensive career or a lot of highly applicable work experience.
 Most experts recommend including only jobs from the last 10 or 15 years, although this time frame may be shorter if this is your first time joining the workforce.
 Including too many unrelated work experiences can make your

-Did you know that?
-According to Zippia, the use of keywords and industry jargon can increase the likelihood of getting an interview by nearly 30%.
+Did you know that using keywords and industry jargon can increase the likelihood of getting an interview by nearly 30%, according to Zippia?
 Rangel said that specific merits are more attractive to read than just your experiences.
 For example, “Reducing operating expenses by 23% in six months is much more interesting for an employer than “I have 30 years of sales experience.
 Triple-check your own work and then ask someone else to review your resume to make sure it's 100% clean.
 There's no room for carelessness in your resume.Knowing how to write a resume is one thing, actually creating a resume that stands out is something else entirely.

-To make a resume better than that of job applicants, focus on your achievements and complete with concrete numbers that illustrate the impact of your work.Now that we've learned the basics, let's dive into the basics of how to write a resume.
+To make a resume better than that of job applicants, focus on your achievements and complete with concrete numbers that illustrate the impact of your work.Now that we've learned the basics, let's dive into the specifics of how to write a resume.
 Only write a two-page resume if all of your information is relevant to the job or if you're applying for a senior leadership position.
 He started looking at job descriptions, focusing on the positions or organizations that interested him, and then decided to work with a

 professional resumewriter.When writing an impactful resume, it's important to remember that less is more.
 Keep it concise and focus on relevant information that will help you stand out from other applicants.

 Use strong action verbs and quantify your achievements whenever possible.
 Finally, triple-check your own work and then ask someone else to review it for accuracy.